avlis-MMO/Computer-Vision/Project_2_Virtual_Mouse/README.md

 ## Project Overview

-The **Hand Gesture Virtual Mouse Project** exemplifies the innovative use of hand gestures as a virtual mouse:
+The **Hand Gesture Virtual Mouse** exemplifies the innovative use of hand gestures as a virtual mouse:

 - **Hand Detection:** The project employs computer vision to accurately identify and track the position of the user's hand.